 Relax Before Bedtime

-Dr. Cadet recommends wearing comfortable pajamas or a robe to help you relax.
+Dr. Maggie recommends wearing comfortable pajamas or a robe to help you relax.
 She also says you should avoid electronics with a blue light at least a half hour before bedtime.
 Such electronics can include a smartphone, laptop, or TV.

 One way to avoid electronics, according to Dr. Langdon is by not keeping a phone by your bed.
 In addition, she recommends taking a shower or bath in the evening and stretching before you lie down.